We’re all stories in the end. Just make it a good one, eh?

 Storytime Song – “Open Shut Them” by Hap Palmer

-Action Rhyme – “Jingle Bells“
+Action Rhyme – “The Jar of Jam“

 Shaky Egg Song – “I Know a Chicken” by Laurie Berkner